 It’s the immune system’s job to recognise and remove any threat it encounters.
 However, many infectious or disease-causing organisms have developed clever strategies to bypass our immune system.
 In addition, the immune system can only respond to a threat it recognises, making it vulnerable to new infections.

-Understanding how infectious agents, whether virus, bacteria or parasite, influence and modulate the human immune system to avoid detection and expulsion from the body is a key area of research at the Malaghan Institute.
-Not only is it helping shape new avenues for treating infectious diseases, but it is creating opportunities for targeting and treating overreactive immune conditions such as asthma and allergy, and has applications in cancer research.
+Understanding how infectious agents influence, evade and modulate the human immune system to avoid detection and expulsion from the body is a key area of research at the Malaghan Institute.